bernhardAxonIvy/doc/source/engine-guide/installation/standard-edition.rst

      the use of an external Elasticsearch server is planned, then get the necessary configuration information for it.
 When running an Axon.ivy Engine Enterprise Edition the use of an external Elasticsearch server is mandatory.
-See the Elasticsearch section in the“ivy.yaml” of the configuration directory.
+See the Elasticsearch section in the :ref:`ivy-yaml`.

 #.
-Install all required operating systems, web servers and database systems.
+Install all required operating systems, web servers and :ref:`database
-#.
-Install the Axon.ivy Engine
-#.
-Install your licence file
+   systems <systemdb>`.
+#. :ref:`install_engine`
+#. :ref:`installing-a-licence`
-#.
-Configure the Axon.ivy Engine
+#. :ref:`Configure <configuration>` the Axon.ivy Engine
-#.
-Start the Axon.ivy Engine and test if it is running.
+#. :ref:`Start <control-center>` the Axon.ivy Engine and test if it is running.

+If everything is fine so far, you can perform the following optional configuration steps:

+* Run the Axon.ivy Engine as :ref:`Service <engine-service>` which runs automatically after a reboot.
+* :ref:`Integrate <integration>` Axon.ivy Engine into web servers if necessary.
+* :ref:`Deploy <deployment>` workflow applications.

 Demo Mode